dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 it will go through the following steps:

 1. Does the cluster exist?
 If not return NXDOMAIN, otherwise continue.
-2. Check the cluster's metadata, if available and set to DRAINING, return a NODATA response, otherwise continue.
-3. Run through the endpoints, discard any endpoints that are not HEALTHY.
+2. Run through the endpoints, discard any endpoints that are not HEALTHY.
 If we are left with no endpoint return a NODATA response, otherwise continue.
-4. If weights are assigned use those to pick an endpoint, otherwise randomly pick one and return a response to the client.
+3. If weights are assigned use those to pick an endpoint, otherwise randomly pick one and return a response to the client.

-If `locality` *has* been specified there is an extra step between 3 and 4.
+If `locality` *has* been specified there is an extra step between 2 and 3.

-3a.
+2a.
 Match the endpoints using the locality that groups several of them, it's the most specific match
     from left to right in the `locality` list; if no **REGION,ZONE,SUBZONE** matches then try **REGION,ZONE** and then **REGION**.
 If still not match, move on the to next one.
 If we found none, we continue with step 4 above, ignoring any locality.

-### Metadata

-The metadata must be populated as follows (remains to be seen if this is the way to do it).
-There must be a field with the key `HEALTH_STATUS` and the string value must be `DRAINING`.
-These values are copied from Envoy protocol buffers.
-Anything other than `DRAINING` and `HEALTH_STATUS` or a missing metadata means *traffic* will ignore it.

 ## Metrics